Need help now?

 • have access to and find additional helpful resources

-The course is free, self-paced and takes about six hours to complete.
+The course is free, self-paced and can be completed individually or as a group.
 You’ll receive a certificate of completion at the end.

 Start learning